Botanical: Juglans nigra

 Make an infusion of 1 oz. of dried bark or leaves to a pint of boiling water, let it stand for six hours, and strain it.
 Drink 6 oz (150ml), 3 times a day.
 You can also use the same infusion for applying a compress directly to the spot.

-Black Walnut Hull is considered a tonic that aids digestion and the intestinal system.
+This herb is considered a tonic that aids digestion and the intestinal system.
 It helps to relieve colic, heartburn and flatulence.
 “As a cholagogue, black walnut stimulates the flow of bile from the liver and into the intestines and is thought to ease bilious colic and pain in the spleen.”

 Black walnut’s most well-known use is its ability to fight intestinal parasites.
 It is a well documented vermifuge that is effective at helping the body rid itself of parasites.
 As a laxative, it expels parasites as part of its cleansing of the body and the high tannin and juglone content is thought to oxygenate the blood and kill parasites.
 Black walnut is effective against pinworm, ringworm, tapeworm, and other intestinal parasites.